microsoft/BCTech/samples/AppInsights/FAQ.md

 To reduce ingestion cost, you can
 * set limits on daily data ingestion
 * reduce data ingestion by sampling to only ingest a percentage of the inbound data (see https://docs.microsoft.com/en-us/azure/azure-monitor/app/sampling#ingestion-sampling)
+* set a daily limit of how much data that can be ingested
+* purge data from your Application Insights resource (see _How do I delete data from Application Insights?_ below)
 * set alerts on cost thresholds being exceeded to get notified if this happens

 Use this KQL query [MonthlyIngestion.kql](KQL/Queries/HelperQueries/MonthlyIngestion.kql) to see the data distribution of different event ids in your telemetry database.